jesperfj/devbox/README.md

 # Usage

 ```
 setup       First thing to run and only run once.
 Sets up the basic
             infrastructure with cloudformation.
 No running costs.

-cleanup   Destroys cloudformation. **Does not clean up everything, WIP**
+cleanup     Destroy cloudformation. **Does not clean up everything, WIP**

 boot        Boot an instance from an image.
 Hourly charges apply after this.

 destroy     Terminate an instance.
 No more charges except snapshots

 start       Start a stopped instance.

 stop        Stop a running instance preserving file system for later start
             without snapshotting.
 EBS volume costs still apply.

 snapshot    Snapshot the file system of a running instance as an image that
             can be passed to boot.
 S3 costs apply.

 images      List all images.

 instances   List all instances.

 connect     Connect to an instance

 resize      Resize an instance

 info        Convenience command for listing both images and instances

 ```